 IOP Programme Manager

-- High level of experience in process mapping and associated technologies
+- 2+ years' experience in process engineering and mapping

-University degree or equivalent in a relevant engineering discipline, with further specialisation and experience in process engineering.
+University degree or equivalent in a relevant engineering discipline.

 The position requires a working knowledge of English.